 About the Contributors

-Sean Zissu, Editor
+Sean Zissu, Managing Editor

 My name is Sean Zissu.
 I am a senior and this is my second year in journalism.
 In school, I take interest in all parts of STEM.
 Out of school, I enjoy listening to music, playing piano, and hanging out with my friends.
 I’m excited to be part of the newspaper again.